TeddyRandby/cgab/README.md

   - `GAB_INSTALLPREFIX`: Where gab should install itself - the executable, header files, libcgab, etc. Something like `/usr/local`
   - `GAB_CFLAGS`: Additional flags ot pass to the c compiler.

-[Clide](https://github.com/TeddyRandby/clide) is a tool for managing shell scripts for projects.
-This project uses it to manage useful scripts and build configuration.
-To configure and install with clide, run `clide configure` and then `sudo clide install`.
-Alternatively, you can run just run `sudo clide install`, and you will be prompted to create your configuration.
+[Clide](https://github.com/TeddyRandby/clide) is a tool for managing shell scripts within projects. cgab uses it to manage useful scripts and build configuration.
+To configure and install with clide, run `clide install` and complete the prompts.

+If clide is unavailable, it is simple to just use make.
+To install a release build:
+  1. `GAB_PREFIX="<path>" GAB_INSTALL_PREFIX="<path>" GAB_CCFLAGS="-O3" make build`
+  2. `sudo make install`